ssmirr/appdev-chapters/program-notes.md

 ### Heroku and other integrations

-Another way in which the Ruby community's philosophy seems to have manifested is the amazing amount of tooling that exists around it.
+Another way in which the ergonomics of Ruby excels is the amount of tooling that exists around it.
 For example, [Heroku](https://heroku.com) was the first "platform as a service", a layer on top of Amazon Web Services that makes it incredibly easy to deploy applications to an industrial-grade infrastructure.
 Something that would have itself required a whole separate course to learn how to do, we can now do with just one click; and we can focus instead on building features for our users.

 Rails was the first platform that Heroku supported, and Rails developers are still Heroku's primary users.
 There are many other services, everything from performance monitoring to error reporting to email delivery to A/B testing to analytics, that offer tight integrations with Ruby and/or Rails and make using them hyper-productive for small teams, solo developers, and therefore also for us beginners.